 - Whether you need additional care and assistance, and how much this will cost

 - How you’ve been affected psychologically

 If we can take on your case, we’ll carry out a thorough investigation of your situation so we can accurately value your claim and how much compensation you need.

 What Rehab and Support is Available for Fibromyalgia?

 While there’s no cure for fibromyalgia, steps can be taken to improve your quality of life.

-It may also include treatments from a number of different healthcare professionals, including:
+It may also include treatments from several different healthcare professionals, such as:

 You may also be advised to take several types of medication to manage your condition, including painkillers, anti-depressants and remedies to help you sleep.